tmart234/tmart234.github.io/_posts/2026-04-10-medical-device-it-vs-ot-security.md

 title: "Medical Device Security: The IT vs OT Security Debate"
 ---

-Medical devices don't fit cleanly into strictly IT or OT security — but if you had to pick, they lean OT.
+Medical device product security doesn't fit cleanly into a strict IT or OT security categorization — but if you had to say, they lean OT with IT assets.
 Let's break down why and where either analogy breaks.

 ## The IT vs OT Baseline